 For more on Fuller’s designs and work, I highly recommend the gorgeously-illustrated Buckminster Fuller: Poet of Geometry by Cole Gerst.
 I love this book so much, I hired Cole to design my website logo and the new Secret Society logo.

 The first authoritative biography of Fuller is Inventor of the Future: The Visionary Life of Buckminster Fuller by Alec Nevala-Lee, which came out on August 2 of last year — less than a month before we went into the studio to record Dynamic Maximum Tension.
-This book has caused quite a stir… over the course of his life, Fuller carefully cultivated his public image as a modern-day Leonardo da Vinci, and Nevala-Lee does not shrink from the task of casting a critical eye towards Bucky’s self-mythologizing, his life, and his work.
+This book has caused quite a stir!
+Over the course of his life, Fuller carefully cultivated his public image as a modern-day Leonardo da Vinci, and Nevala-Lee does not shrink from the task of casting a critical eye towards Bucky’s self-mythologizing, his life, and his work.

 The Dymaxion Car was unstable, terrifying to drive, and, according to Nevala-Lee, may well have been at fault in an infamous fatal accident outside the Chicago World’s Fair.
 Fuller was a shameless credit hog who habitually minimized the contributions of his collaborators, most notably Shoji Sadao.
 His relationship with his wife, Anne, is not one that anyone today would seek to emulate.
-His forty-two hour long lecture series, “Everything I Know,” is a shambolic mess, occasionally peppered with flashes of Fuller’s brilliance, wit, and prescience.
+His forty-two hour long lecture series, “Everything I Know,” is a shambolic mess… still, it’s peppered with flashes of Fuller’s brilliance, wit, and prescience.

-Still, Bucky’s work and legacy remain incredibly important and deeply inspiring.
+In the final analysis, Bucky’s work and legacy remain incredibly important and deeply inspiring.
 He was a relentless optimist, someone who genuinely sought to improve people’s lives through innovative, efficient, accessible designs, and strove to make us better stewards of our planet through his tireless evangelism for Spaceship Earth.